openeemeter/eeweather/docs/basics.rst

     >>> station.iecc_moisture_regime
     'A'

 In addition to these simple attributes there are a host of methods that can be used to fetch temperature data.
 The simplest are these, which return `pandas.Series` objects.
+The start and end date timezones must be explicilty set to UTC.

 Note that this temperature data is given in degrees *Celsius*, not Fahrenheit. (:math:`T_F = T_C \cdot 1.8 + 32`), and that the ``pd.Timestamp`` index is given in UTC.